 As much as it pains me, as a writer, to title an article this way, if you give me a bit of leeway, this will make sense.
 With how fast-paced the senior care industry has become, any areas where you can improve your efficiency will pay you immense dividends in the long run.
 A huge source of inefficiency is due to completing physical paperwork!
+So this article will be about how being paperless in this industry is a best practice.
 In this industry, having accurate documentation is critical for agency operations and legally necessary for your clients.
 However, when an administrator has to complete it manually, it can waste significant amounts of time (and money!).

 - Files and documents are more accessible and can be found much quicker

 - Room for error is less